 - Bear River – Holly Meuse

 - Eskasoni – Charlotte Denny

 - Paq’tnkek – Karla Stevens

 - Potlotek – Mary Susan Lafford

 - Sipekne’katik – Brooke Willis

 - We’koqma’q – Cassandra Googoo

 - Cape Breton Off Reserve – Candice Sylliboy

-Every two years the Board of Directors elects the Executive Board, which reviews issues and makes preliminary decisions for discussion and voting at the next full board meeting.
-The current Executive Board was voted in on October 6, 2019 and is as follows:
+Every four years the Board of Directors elects the Executive Board, which reviews issues and makes preliminary decisions for discussion and voting at the next full board meeting.
+The current Executive Board was voted in on October 17, 2021 and is as follows: